syncfusion-content/fileformat-docs/File-Formats/PDF-to-image/Converting-PDF-pages-into-Images-in-Blazor.md

 //Initialize PDF to Image converter.
 PdfToImageConverter imageConverter = new PdfToImageConverter();
+//ScaleFactor value is set to 1, while the default value is 1.5f. imageConverter.ScaleFactor = 1;
 //Load the PDF document as a stream
 FileStream inputStream = new FileStream("Input.pdf", FileMode.Open, FileAccess.ReadWrite);
 imageConverter.Load(inputStream);